 Traditional Hyperlocal Marketing Services

-Just because you’re focusing your efforts on a finite area, that doesn’t mean you can’t get creative and experiment, using traditional marketing ideas as your firestarters.
-Meet the neighbors on the field of battle by forging partnerships with noncompeting enterprises.
+Just because you’re focusing your efforts on a finite area, that doesn’t mean you can’t get creative and experiment using traditional marketing ideas as your fire-starters.
+Meet the neighbors on the field of battle by forging partnerships with non-competing enterprises.
 Introduce yourself.
-Figure out ways you can mesh your business models and consider joint efforts that run the gamut from street fairs to coordinated events.
+Figure out ways to mesh your business models and consider joint efforts that run the gamut from street fairs to coordinated events.

 Hyperlocal Guerrilla Marketing Services

 Mind if we address the gorilla in the room?
-The term guerrilla marketing is as misunderstood as that way this word is spelled!
-This type of marketing is inspired by unconventional military actions that are so unique, they tend to outwit the enemy.
-Pairing guerrilla marketing with every Hyperlocal Marketing Strategy in the book is not just a natural fit but it’s doubly effective because tactics are offbeat and made for local campaigns.
+The term guerrilla marketing is as misunderstood as the way this word is spelled!
+This type of marketing is inspired by unconventional military actions that are so unique that they tend to outwit the enemy.
+Pairing guerrilla marketing with every Hyperlocal Marketing Strategy in the book is not just a natural fit, but it’s doubly effective because tactics are offbeat and made for local campaigns.

 Hyperlocal Social Media Marketing Services

-Shane Gibson had it right when publishing his “Three Tools for Hyperlocal Social Media Marketing” article in “Entrepreneur” magazine.
+Shane Gibson had it right when publishing his “Three Tools for Hyperlocal Social Media Marketing” article in Entrepreneur Magazine.
 He notes, “You can’t outspend Fortune 500 companies, but you can change the game.”
-His focus on Facebook, Twitter and other social marketing conduits drives home the importance of using these tools to reach locals because they’re free—-unless you’re in the mood to affiliate with entities like “Meetup,” which will set you back some bucks.
+His focus on Facebook, Twitter, and other social marketing conduits drive home the importance of using these tools to reach locals because they’re free—unless you’re in the mood to affiliate with entities like “Meetup,” which will set you back some bucks.

 Hyperlocal SEO Services and Mobile Marketing Services

 We don’t have to tell you that mobile has replaced the once-essential PC, so optimizing your app or mobile site to get in on the action of hyperlocal mobile targeting and advertising isn’t just suggested but urged.
-Showcase your business by naming your app creatively so your brand serves as a text anchor.
-Interface your website and app page and don’t skip the creation of a dedicated landing page that’s for locals only.
+Showcase your business by naming your app creatively, so your brand serves as a text anchor.
+Interface your website and app page, and don’t skip creating a dedicated landing page that’s for locals only.

-Up the ante on hyperlocal advertising by making low-cost buys in community magazines, guides and flyers.
-Cable channels serving your targeted area can be mined without emptying your hyperlocal advertising budget.
 One of the most attention-getting types of hyperlocal advertising comes from sponsoring a local sports team.
 What acronym should you always keep in mind when implanting SEO copy and creating hyperlocal content?
-SILL: Social media, Indexing, Links and Local hyperlocal content pages.
-Add a Google presence and you’re good to go.
+SILL: Social media, Indexing, Links, and Local hyperlocal content pages.
+Add a Google presence, and you’re good to go.

 Think the U.S. has the market cornered on this style of marketing?
 Not so fast.
 Global commerce has discovered the art of hyperlocal marketing—even as far away as India.
-The India version of “Entrepreneur” magazine shows the world exactly how this type of marketing works, citing 5 strategies you can take to the bank in India or Indianapolis:
+The India version of Entrepreneur Magazine shows the world exactly how this type of marketing works, citing five strategies you can take to the bank in India or Indianapolis:

-1. Put every marketing idea to the test: Does it feel local?
+1. Put every marketing idea to the test.
+Does it feel local?
 If so, what hot button can you push to drive your efforts?
-Editors suggest holding an impromptu rain day special when the weather is bad to build a solid base.
+Editors suggest holding an impromptu rainy day special when the weather is bad to build a solid base.

 2. How important is establishing relationships with your business community?
 Of the utmost importance.
-Without ties, you can’t fully explore shared direct mail efforts, co-op ad buys or coordinated mobile messaging collaborations.
+You can’t fully explore shared direct mail efforts, co-op ad buys, or coordinated mobile messaging collaborations without ties.

 At BigCommerce.com, Texas-size strategies to drive growth are business as usual, which is why we turned to them for a strategy gut-check to wrap up this article.
 Not all of these are “marketing as usual.”

-2. Are you super-fastidious about the keywords you use so you neither talk down to people nor confuse them because you’re so busy stuffing, your sentences make zero sense?
-Talking to people where they live and how they talk seems a no-brainer, but you’d be surprised how often clever grammarians work harder to employ correct English than use a colloquialism that grabs attention from everyone in the zip code.
+2. Are you super-fastidious about the keywords you use so you neither talk down to people nor confuse them?
+Because you’re so busy stuffing, do your sentences make zero sense?
+Talking to people in the same language–how they talk in their own communities– seems like a no-brainer.
+Still, you’d be surprised how often clever grammarians work harder to employ correct English than use a colloquialism that grabs attention from everyone in the zip code.

-3. Are you creative when it comes to appearing local publications such as magazines and newspapers?
-Plenty of groups, organizations and churches publish online newsletters with space to spare, and you control the copy and art if you advertise in these.
-Tailor your message to the audience and your chances of success are considerable.
-Consider this: Your brunch menu is ideal for folks who are hungry right after church.
+3. Are you creative when it comes to appearing in local publications such as magazines and newspapers?
+Plenty of groups, organizations, and churches publish online newsletters with space to spare, and you control the copy and art if you advertise in these.
+Tailor your message to the audience, and your chances of success are considerable.
+Consider this: your brunch menu is ideal for folks who are hungry right after church.
 Your invitation to bring the church program to your eatery for free coffee is the very essence of local marketing.

 4. Manage your reputation so you don’t wind up as the recipient of bad reviews that can turn off people in your target area.
-The very best way to deal with this is to take the approach used by public relations professionals who deal in crisis management: prepare for review assaults upfront.
-Huddle with your staff to come up with a variety of ways to kill bad reviews that run the gamut from simple letters of apology to discounts.
+The best way to deal with this is to take the approach used by public relations professionals who deal in crisis management: prepare for review assaults upfront.
+Huddle with your staff to come up with various ways to kill bad reviews that run the gamut, from simple letters of apology to discounts.